gannochenko/generilla/README.md

 * Bugfixing :)
 * Better edge cases handling.
-* Allow `generilla` to run a generator without installing it: `generilla run /path/to/generator`
+* Allow `generilla` to run a generator without linking it, like this: `generilla run /path/to/generator`.
-* Enable making of `self-executable` generators, that are distributed through `npm repository` and export a CLI command that runs `generilla run <generator>`
+* Enable making of `self-executable` generators, that are distributed as an `npm package` and export a CLI command that runs `generilla run <generator>`.

 See the [open issues](https://github.com/gannochenko/generilla/issues) for a list of proposed features (and known issues).